umarfaruq43/Full_Stack_Open/README.md

 Each part's exercise solutions are contained within their respective directories.
 To navigate to a specific part, click on the corresponding link above.
 In each part's directory, you will find the exercise descriptions and my solution files or directories.

-Feel free to explore the code and use it as a reference for your own learning.
-Please note that these are my personal solutions and may not be the only or the best way to solve the exercises.
-Use them as a guide to enhance your understanding and compare with your own solutions.
+Please note that while you can refer to these solutions for learning purposes, it is important to avoid direct copying as plagiarism is strongly discouraged.
+It is recommended to use these solutions as a reference to enhance your understanding and compare with your own solutions.
+Taking the time to solve the exercises independently will ensure a better learning experience.

 ## License

 This project is licensed under the [MIT License](LICENSE).